PunchiiNadia/EarlyRoboticsCreations2023And2025/musical_birthday_box/README.md

 To apply early electronics and Arduino programming skills to create a meaningful gift.
 The goal was to design a box that:

-- Played the Happy Birthday tune
+- Playing the Happy Birthday tune
-- Displayed synchronized LED lighting
+- Displaying synchronized LED lighting
-- Created a warm and memorable moment
+- Creating a warm and memorable moment

 On a deeper level, this project helped me understand how technology can be used to express love and create emotional connection.